About Lung Cancer

 More information on lung cancer and mesothelioma

-Understanding cancer is a series of resources produced by Cancer Council Australia for people with cancer, their families and friends.
+Understanding cancer – a series of resources produced by Cancer Council Australia for people with cancer, their families and friends.
 The series provides easy-to-read information about specific types of cancer, treatments, and emotional and practical issues.
 It also includes audio-visual materials that can be downloaded or streamed online.

 iheard – Heard something about cancer and not sure if it’s true?
 Check out the Cancer Council website for answers.